 When marriages end, one spouse may be left in a position where they are dependent on the other spouse’s income.
 If this is the case, there are legal remedies available that allow a spouse to leave a marriage without threatening their financial stability.

-The law does this by requiring the financially secure spouse to make spousal support payments, also known as alimony payments, to the dependent spouse.
+The law does this by requiring the financially secure spouse to make spousal support payments, also known as alimony payments or maintenance, to the dependent spouse.
 The duration and amount of these payments can depend on several factors, making the guidance of a Suwanee spousal support lawyer useful.
-By working with a team of well-versed family lawyers, you can make sure any support agreements reflect the unique factors present in your marriage.
+By working with a team of well-versed family law attorneys, you can make sure any support agreements reflect the unique factors present in your marriage.

 Because each couple’s situation is unique, the spousal support order that may be appropriate will also vary widely.
-A Suwanee spousal support lawyer can help analyze the specific situation to determine what support may be appropriate.
+A Suwanee attorney can help analyze the specific situation to determine what spousal support may be appropriate in your case.

-Just as the factors that determine support vary widely, as do the types of support.
+Just as the factors that determine support vary widely, so do the types of alimony.
 Depending on the specific circumstances, the duration may also vary.
 An attorney can explain how the length of support payments are determined.

 After shorter marriages or situations where a financially-dependent spouse can recover their financial standing in a relatively short period of time, rehabilitative alimony may be awarded.
 This type of support provides payments from one spouse to the other for a set period of time after the divorce has been finalized.
 The limited duration of rehabilitative alimony aims to give a spouse enough time to recover, or rehabilitate, their professional career without worrying about making ends meet.